digitalfondue/npjt-extra/README.md

 Optional<Conf> findByKey(@Bind("key") String key);
 ```

-Will work.
+Will work as expected.
 If the query return more than one object it will launch an exception like the unwrapped
 version.

 ##### Default methods in the interface